 As you may know, every time we run a set of data through an analysis, it create an output sheet with the results and residuals of said analysis.
 In this case you can see our result sheet has created a scatter-plot of our data with a fitted line, as well as a multi-panel graph of residual plots.

 If we want to merge these two linear fit graphs, all we need to do is go to Edit>Merge (Embedded) Graphs.
-In this dialog we’ll set the merge setting to Active Page, our number of rows to 2, our number of columns to 1, and check off the Treat Each Source Graph as a Unit tickbox.
+In this dialog we’ll set our number of rows to 2, our number of columns to 1, and check off the Treat Each Source Graph as a Unit tickbox.
 This will allow us to add the multi-axis residuals plot as a single object rather than the four separate plots.

 To make our label fonts a consistent size, under Scale Elements set the Scale Mode to a Fixed Factor of 0.4.